Ron Hines DVM PhD

 Reasons Why Your Dog Or Cat’s D-dimer Blood Levels Might Be High:

-A disseminated intravascular coagulation crises (DIC), blood clots, severe trauma, after extensive surgery, cancer, internal hemorrhage, anaphylactic shock – perhaps after a vaccination reaction or bee sting, liver disease, lung embolisms and occasionally in widespread inflammatory disease like FIP in cats
+A disseminated intravascular coagulation crisis (DIC), blood clots, severe trauma, after extensive surgery, cancer, internal hemorrhage, anaphylactic shock.
+Perhaps after a vaccination reaction or a bee sting, liver disease, lung embolisms (perhaps associated with heartworms) and occasionally in widespread inflammatory disease such as FIP in cats

 Complementary Tests: